In this article:

 - Social Security number

 - Complete addresses for the past two years

 - Date of birth

-- One copy of a government issued identification card, such as a driver's license, state ID card, etc.
+- One copy of a government issued identification card, such as a driver's license or state ID card

-- One copy of a utility bill, bank or insurance statement, etc.
+- One copy of a utility bill, bank or insurance statement or similar

 Make sure that each copy is legible and displays your name and current mailing address and the date of issue.
 Send copies of any documents you wish to provide to us and always retain your original documents.

 How Can I Lift a Credit Freeze?